When is the Witcher season 3 coming out? Plot details, more

 The show’s creators have given fans even more hope that season 3 will arrive early.
 In an interview with TechRadar, showrunner Lauren S. Hissrich said, “The creative process is now really just starting.
 We have the scripts, and now we’ll bring directors on, the actors back in, and really start delving in deeper and reflecting back and making sure that it’s the perfect season.”

-In a later interview, this time with Collider, Hissrich gave some more details about the direction of season 3, saying, “We approximately do a book a season, but we also make sure that the stories from that book are best in that season of our television show.
+In an interview, this time with Collider, Hissrich gave some more details about the direction of season 3, saying, “We approximately do a book a season, but we also make sure that the stories from that book are best in that season of our television show.
 So sometimes we move those chess pieces around a little bit.”

 “There’s a big story from Blood of Elves that we’re going to do in Season 3 for instance.
 Or there was a short story that we couldn’t fit in Season 1, so we put it in Season 2.
 We try to be pretty flexible with that.”